noislabs/nois-contracts/README.md

 ## The contracts

-- nois-terrand (runs on the randomness chain; one instance globally)
+- nois-oracle (runs on the randomness chain; one instance globally)
 - nois-proxy (runs on the app chain; one instance per app chain)
 - nois-demo (runs on the app chain; a demo app)

-The IBC interaction is only between nois-terrand and nois-proxy, such that the user (nois-demo) does not need to worry about that part.
+The IBC interaction is only between nois-oracle and nois-proxy, such that the user (nois-demo) does not need to worry about that part.

 ## Development